tess1o/geopulse/docs/DEPLOYMENT_GUIDE.md

 want to use OwnTracks with HTTP - you don't need the MQTT broker.
 This guide provides steps on how to install the system with or without MQTT broker.

-There is one time service "geopulse-keygen" that creates JWT keys in the "keys" folder.
+There is one-time service "geopulse-keygen" that creates JWT keys and AI encryption key in the "keys" folder.
+It starts and stops automatically, no manual steps are required.

 ---